dummybob/blog/blog/2018-07/automated-database-deployments-redgate-sql-change-automation-state-based.md

 C:\Code.git\AutomatedDatabaseDeploymentsSamples\RedGateSqlChangeAutomationStateBased\db\src\
 ```

-Once you are finished you should see something like this:

 ![](ssms-redgate-successful-link.png)

 Now we can make the change to the database.
-For this test, let’s just add in a stored procedure which will return a value.
+For this test, let’s just add in a stored procedure which will return a value:

 ![](ssms-sample-sproc.png)

-Now we can commit that change to source control.
+Now we can commit that change to source control:

 ![](ssms-sample-commit.png)

-And assuming the CI/CD build is set to fire on commit you should see that new sproc appears in Dev!
+Assuming the CI/CD build is set to fire on commit, you should see that new sproc appears in dev.

 ## Conclusion

 Automating database deployments does require a bit of prep-work but the payoff is well worth the effort.
 Having the auditing alone is well worth it.
-With this tool, I can now see who made a change, when a change was made and when that change went into production.
+With this tool, I can now see who made a change, when a change was made, and when that change went into production.
 In the past, that was kept in another location with a 50/50 shot of it being updated.

 As you start down this journey my recommendation is to add the manual verification step to all environments until trust has been established.
 This will ensure you don’t accidentally check in a change which blows away half the team’s database changes.